The Tea Detective

 ers and fourth largest producer, an amazing feat considering its size.

-lon) in 1815, the British brought the first tea plants
+Ceylon) in 1815, the British brought the first

 At the same time Solomon and Gabriel de Worms planted test gardens